BendDAO/bend-gitbook-portal/resources/terms-of-service.md

 ## Links To Other Web Sites

-Our Service may contain links to third party web sites or services that are not owned or controlled by Bend.
+Our Service may contain links to third party web sites or services that are not owned or controlled by BendDAO.

-Bend has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
+BendDAO has no control over, and assumes no responsibility for the content, privacy policies, or practices of any third party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.

 YOU ACKNOWLEDGE AND AGREE THAT COMPANY SHALL NOT BE RESPONSIBLE OR LIABLE, DIRECTLY OR INDIRECTLY, FOR ANY DAMAGE OR LOSS CAUSED OR ALLEGED TO BE CAUSED BY OR IN CONNECTION WITH USE OF OR RELIANCE ON ANY SUCH CONTENT, GOODS OR SERVICES AVAILABLE ON OR THROUGH ANY SUCH THIRD PARTY WEB SITES OR SERVICES.